Portraits

 50 cm W x 70 cm H

 I had spent a few weeks in Madagascar when I walked past this little boy standing outside his mother’s small, basic house in the outskirts of Antananarivo (the capital).
 He had the remnants of tears on his face, and I wonder what had upset him.
-It was only after I took the photo that I realised he held a nail in his hand as a “plaything”.The Nail
+It was only after I took the photo that I realised he held a nail in his hand as a “plaything”.Read moreThe Nail

 Pastel on Mi Tientes Tex ($POA)